-An Excel data validation drop down list only shows 8 items at a time, and with a long list of items, it might take you a while to scroll through the list.
+An Excel data validation drop down list only shows 8 items at a time, and with a long list of items, it might take you a while to scroll through that long list.
+To make data entry easier, see how to shorten data validation list, by using a macro.

 Filter the Source List